Statutes

 Statutes of the Georg Forster Society e.V.

 The association bears the name "Georg Forster Gesellschaft e.V."
-It is exclusively and unmittelibly non-profit-making within the meaning of the section "Tax-privileged purposes" of the German Tax Code and does not primarily pursue its own economic purposes.
+It is exclusively and directly charitable within the meaning of the section "Tax-privileged purposes" of the German Tax Code and does not primarily pursue its own economic purposes.
 It is selflessly active.
 It is entered in the register of associations.
 Its registered office is in Kassel.

-2.1 The Society sets itself the task of bringing the memory of Georg Forster, which was kept silent and suppressed in Germany throughout the 19th century and early 20th century, to the honors it deserves.
+2.1 The Society has set itself the task of bringing the memory of Georg Forster, which was concealed and suppressed in Germany throughout the 19th century and early 20th century, to the honor it deserves.

-This means both the cultivation of the philosophical, political and scientific ideas and research represented by Georg Forster and his comrades-in-arms, and the mediation between this tradition of unobsolete freshness and the tasks posing themselves in our time; among these is decisively the commemoration of the politicalexiles of the German intelligentsia and the appreciation of their contributions to German culture.
+This means both cultivating the philosophical, political and scientific ideas and research represented by Georg Forster and his colleagues and mediating between this tradition of unspoiled freshness and the tasks facing us today; these include, crucially, remembering the political exile of the German intelligentsia and honoring their contributions to German culture.

-2.2 The Society is at the same time interested in all the problems that also moved Georg Forster:
+2.2 At the same time, the Society is interested in all the problems that also concerned Georg Forster:

-- the combination of distanced theoretical perspective in everything and unreserved political commitment,
+- the combination of a distanced theoretical perspective in everything and unreserved political commitment,

-- the breaking of the learned guild constraint,
+- the breaking of the scholarly guild constraint,

-- the criticism of destructive exploitation of nature by returning to a productivetive
+- criticizing the destructive exploitation of nature by returning to a productive

 concept of nature in the sense of Georg Forster,